michalzagrodzki/Netguru-Ruby-on-Rails-Workshops/README.md

 4. Next up: `Product` model and `spec/models/product_spec.rb`.
 Play with validations a bit, calculate average rating and you'll be good to go.

 7. You'll have to deal with `ProductsController`.
 Again, you'll have to check for permissions.
 Only a product owner should be able to make changes.
 Make sure to give the user a proper message when they try to perform forbidden actions.

-8. Make sure `ReviewDecorator` is used properly, There's one action which needs to be declared there.
-See `spec/decorators/review_decorator_spec.rb` for details.

 9. Check if each review is assigned to user who wrote it.